 My pursuit of ambitions requires a balanced lifestyle to ensure I recharge and stay motivated to continue working towards my goals.
 In high school, I took up “speedcubing”, since the satisfaction of solving a Rubik’s cube at high speeds provides a fun escape and mental rest.
 I want to join Cornell’s Cubing Club, learning advanced techniques to speed-solve the 5x5x5 cube from Frank Zhou–a 5-times competition medalist on this puzzle.
 I always feel enlivened by amplified satisfaction when I successfully solve large Rubik’s cubes, giving me energy to carry on with other activities after facing challenges in my academic journey.

 Studying in Cornell–a crucial stepping stone in my academic and community-oriented goals–is something I can’t miss.

+Hi Farrel:

+I think structurally I do not see any need for major changes.

+Since you have a lot of information that you are excited to talk about here, I suggest also giving enough background or supporting information to give the reader context in the parts indicated above.

+All the best!